Battersea: In popular culture

 Battersea features in the books of Michael de Larrabeiti, who was born and brought up in the area: A Rose Beyond the Thames recounts the working-class Battersea of the 1940s and 1950s; The Borrible Trilogy presents a fictional Battersea, home to fantasy creatures known as the Borribles.
 The station makes a brief appearance in The Beatles' second film, Help!, in 1965.
 It also appears in the 1969 film Battle of Britain, in the movie as in real life used as a navigational landmark by the attacking Luftwaffe bombers.
 The Optimists of Nine Elms, a 1973 film starring Peter Sellers, is set in Battersea.

 Battersea is also the setting for Penelope Fitzgerald's 1979 Booker Prize–winning novel, Offshore.
 Kitty Neale's Nobody's Girl is set in a fictional café and the surrounding Battersea High Street Market.
 Nell Dunn's 1963 novel Up the Junction (later adapted for both television and cinema) depicts contemporary life in the industrial slums of Battersea near Clapham Junction.
 Battersea provides the backdrop for the real world scenes in the audio book and app series Rockford's Rock Opera.

 Michael Flanders, half of the 1960s comedy duo Flanders and Swann, often made fun of Donald Swann for living in Battersea.
 Morrissey mentions Battersea in his song "You're the One for Me, Fatty".
 Babyshambles recorded the song "Bollywood to Battersea" for a 2005 charity album Help!: A Day in the Life.
 Hooverphonic recorded the song "Battersea" for the 1999 album Blue Wonder Power Milk.

 Battersea is the setting for Joan Aiken's Black Hearts in Battersea, the second published volume in the Wolves Chronicles.

 Battersea Power Station is featured on the cover of the Pink Floyd album Animals.

+Battersea is the location of the titular character's disappearance into the labyrinth in Susanna Clarke's 2020 novel Piranesi.